This free online geometry calculator will take one known circle measurement (area, circumference, diameter, or radius) and calculate the other three.

 If you are unfamiliar with the common measurements used in plane circle geometry, please read the following brief explanation before using the calculator.

 Here is brief description of each of the four common circle measurements.

 All of the area within the boundary of the circle, expressed as a square of the unit of measurement (square mm, square feet, etc.).
 The area can be found by multiplying PI (3.14159) times the radius times the radius again.

-The distance around the outward boundary of a circle, expressed as a linear unit of measurement (millimeters, inches, etc.).
+The distance around the outward boundary of a circle (like perimeter), expressed as a linear unit of measurement (millimeters, inches, etc.).
 The circumference can be found by multiplying PI (3.14159) times the diameter.